Lorsten/sassWebsite/README.md

 * cleanCSS - Using it to minify the css code.
 * sass - Used for compiling sass code.
 * del Used for cleaning out the folder of old files.
+* gulpe-rename is used for renaming the file style .scss

 ### System
 To start the system, simply type gulp in the console while in the projects directory